mrk-hnr/Tailwind-Starter-Template/README.md

 # Optimization Note:
 As per the [Tailwind Documentation](https://tailwindcss.com/docs/optimizing-for-production), we should add `--minify` in the `"scripts"` > `"css"` under package.json for optimization.
 Pushed without doing so as to not confuse my future self. <br>
-`"npx tailwindcss -i ./src/input.css -o ./public/css/output.css --watch`
+`"npx tailwindcss -i ./src/input.css -o ./public/css/output.css --minify --watch` <br>

+Run with `run npm css`

 ## Tech used: